 Host: Dr. Matt Minard

-Dr. Matt Minard, the owner of Learn 2 Run, is a Physical Therapist who enjoys both the physical and mental benefits of running.
-He is passionate about helping others run safely.
+Dr. Matt Minard hosts the Omega Sports’ Learn to Run Podcast.
+By day, he is a Physical Therapist and owner of Learn 2 Run.
+He enjoys both the physical and mental benefits of running and is passionate about helping others run safely first, then faster.

 If you prefer to watch this episode, you can!

 - “The heart rate goes up with exertion.”

 - “We can start to give meaning to our effort levels with our heart rate.”

 - “Heart rate is a powerful feedback tool.”

 - [01:30] Today’s topic is Heart Rate Based Training.

 - [02:30] Understanding the function of the heart and heart rate.

 - [08:07] How to establish training tiers.